The Familiar

 “Of course, ma’am.”

 Jeve spent the night in several taverns, not drinking as much as trying to drum up business.
 It was as bad as he feared—not only did New Bingham have no use for magicians, most residents seemed openly hostile.
-Things were merely difficult until the very last prospect, a professorial, hawk-nosed man in a grey jacket who’d been sitting in a secluded booth with a glass of rye.
+Things were merely difficult until the very last encounter, with a professorial, hawk-nosed man in a grey jacket who’d been sitting in a secluded booth with a glass of rye.

 “You’re suggesting that I hire you,” the man said, “to spy on my industrial opponents.”